3141592/yolo-from-scratch/README.md

   - p<sub>i</sub>(c): predicted class probability

 - We train the network for about 135 epochs.

-- Throughout training we use a batch size of 64, a momentum of 0.9 and a decay of 0.0005.
+- DONE Throughout training we use a batch size of 64, a momentum of 0.9 and a decay of 0.0005.

-- Our learning rate schedule is as follows:
+- DONE Our learning rate schedule is as follows:
   - For the first epochs we slowly raise the learning rate from 10<sup>-3</sup> to 10<sup>−2</sup>.
   - We continue training with 10<sup>−2</sup> for 75 epochs, then 10<sup>−3</sup> for 30 epochs, and finally 10<sup>−4</sup> for 30 epochs.

 - To avoid overfitting we use dropout and extensive data augmentation.
-- - A dropout layer with rate = .5 after the first connected layer prevents co-adaptation between layers.
+- - DONE A dropout layer with rate = .5 after the first connected layer prevents co-adaptation between layers.
 - - For data augmentation we introduce random scaling and translations of up to 20% of the original image size.
 - - We also randomly adjust the exposure and saturation of the image by up to a factor of 1.5 in the HSV color space.